Marketa Lazarová: Video release

 In 2009, Bontonfilm announced it will release Marketa Lazarová for DVD and Blu-ray.
 Bontonfilm didn't have enough finances for restoration and thus cancelled the plan.
 The situation changed in 2011, when the film was digitally restored by UPP.
 Restoration cost 2 million Czech crowns.
 It was financed by the Czech Ministry of Culture and Karlovy Vary International Film Festival.
 The digitalized version of the film premiered on 2 July 2011 at Karlovy Vary film festival.
 The film was released in the Czech Republic on DVD on 8 December 2011.
 The film was released worldwide on DVD and Blu-ray by the Criterion Collection in 2012.

 Reception

 Critical reception

 The film has received universal acclaim from critics.
-On review aggregation website Rotten Tomatoes, the film has a rating of 100% based on 15 reviews, with an average rating of 9.40/10.
 In 1968, the magazine Film a doba held a survey of film critics to choose the best Czechoslovak film of 1967.
-Marketa Lazarová won the survey and received 344 votes, beating films such as Firemens Ball and Daisies.
+Marketa Lazarová won the survey and received 344 votes, beating films such as The Firemen's Ball and Daisies.
 It also received more votes than any film from foreign films category.
 During Karlovy Vary International Film Festival in 1994 Marketa Lazarová was voted the best Czech film ever made.
 The film was also voted the greatest Czech film of all time in a national critics' poll.
 Marketa Lazarová also won several awards.
 It was awarded at Mar del Plata International Film Festival and Edinburgh International Film Festival.